 Node Pools and Quota settings¶

-Enable Node Pools flag is disabled, all GPU and CPU resources are directly associated with the Department's Quotas.
-Once an Administrator enables the
+If the node pools feature is disabled, all GPU and CPU resources are directly associated with the Department's Quota.

-Enable Node Pools flag, all GPU and CPU resources will be included in the default node pool and summed up to the Department's overall Quota.
+Default node pool and summed up to the Department's overall Quotas.

-Important best practice: As a rule, the sum of the Department allocation should be equal to the number of GPUs in the cluster.
+Best practice: As a rule, the sum of the Departments' Quota allocations should be equal to the number of GPUs in the cluster.